Breuil-Cervinia: Speed skiing

 Breuil-Cervinia was the scene of several editions of speed skiing competitions.
 The slope was often the only one on the circuit that allowed new records to be set in the discipline.

 Zeno Colò set a record of 159.291 km/h here in 1947 that stood for 13 years, using normal skis and skiing without a helmet.
 Even Steve McKinney, the first person to break 200 km/h on skis, ran speed skiing competitions in Breuil-Cervinia.

 In 2005, the Speed Skiing World Championships were held in Breuil-Cervinia.

 Ski touring

 Ski touring in Breuil-Cervinia is a real symbol.
 Before the ski lifts were built, the ski fields were invaded by ski tourers starting from Breuil-Cervinia, arriving at Plan Maison and, for the most experienced and daring, reaching Plateau Rosa, before descending back into the valley.

-Breuil-Cervinia, together with Gressoney-La-Trinité, hosts one of the oldest and most historic ski touring competitions: the Trofeo Mezzalama.
+Breuil-Cervinia, together with Gressoney-La-Trinité, hosts one of the oldest and most historic ski touring competitions: the Mezzalama Trophy.